 Highlighted below is a selection of their sampling kits.

-If you have a water issue and are unsure of the contaminant or cause, we recommend using the KnowYourH2O Self-Diagnostic App.
-The Self Diagnostic App can assist in making a preliminary diagnosis of your issue so you can determine the best test kit.
+If you have a water issue and are unsure of the contaminant or cause, we recommend using the KnowYourH2O Self-Diagnostic Tool.
+Our Self Diagnostic Tool can assist in making a preliminary diagnosis of your issue so you can determine the best test kit.

 The test package provides all required materials to properly collect and submit a sample for certified laboratory testing.
 Reported results will include a detailed analysis of the testing parameters required by VA, FHA, and USDA.
 Note: You will likely need a third-party sampler to facilitate this testing.